 As some people consider seeking a psychotherapist or counselor (often used interchangeably), they may question how “just talking” to a professional might be helpful.
 Many of my clients have told me that they believed talking with someone who was not closely connected to their personal situation, and who could remain non-biased, was what led them to make the call.
-Others are drawn to the therapy because of the confidentiality of that space.
+Others are drawn to therapy because of the confidentiality it offers.
 But what makes “just talking” helpful?
 If you’re considering therapy, though are unsure it would be any more helpful than venting to a friend, consider the following:

 - A therapist is trained to listen.
 What is it about listening that would require a person be trained?
 Therapists are educated to manage their own biases in order to focus on the client’s needs.
 In fact, it is highly recommended that even seasoned therapists seek consultation from peers in the field so they can ensure they are listening and considering the client’s needs with complete objectivity.